Self-publishing is evolving and suffering growing pains

 The self-publishing train wreck was always an accident waiting to happen, and although there has been no crashing noise and screaming sirens as yet, all the signs point to fact that the self-publishing train wreck is very close to happening.

 In recent and not so recent times a number of signals have turned bright and dangerously red, but for many self-publishers, they appear to be colour blind to these signals and still think all the signals are go, go go, green.

 But the red danger signs of the self-publishing train wreck have been appearing for some time.
 Perhaps it started with the end of the Sony Reader Store in 2014, and recalling that Sony were, in fact, pioneers of the ebook.

-Then we had the end of Diesel Ebooks, who keep promising to return from the dead, but hasn’t as yet.
-More recently, Smashwords has announced the loss of Flipkart, and that Oyster is closing down.
-On top of this, there was also the announcement that Scribd is cutting romance ebooks from its subscription service.
+Then we had the end of the ebook retailer, Diesel Ebooks, who kept promising to return from the dead for a long time.
+It finally did, but in a new form to offer ebook stores to authors.
+Soon after, Smashwords announced the loss of Flipkart, and that Oyster was closing down.
+On top of that, there was also the announcement that Scribd was cutting romance ebooks from its subscription service.

-If these are not signs of impending self-publishing problems, I don’t know what is.
+If these were not signs of impending self-publishing problems, I don’t know what was.

-Other than closures, interest in self-publishing is also waning, which is a sign that all is not well.
-Until today, I only had my gut feeling about this, but by chance today, I was doing some research on self-publishing trends and came across this graph from Google Insights, which seems to indicate that interest in self-publishing might be gradually falling away.
+Other than closures, interest in self-publishing also began waning, which was a sign that all is not well.
+I only had my gut feeling about this, but by chance, I was doing some research on self-publishing trends and came across this graph from Google Insights, which seems to indicate that interest in self-publishing seems to be gradually falling away.

 Interestingly, from the same results page of Google Insights, came this graphic of regional interest for the search term of self-publishing, which proves that self-publishing has not been a global success at all.
 Four countries do not add up to a global phenomenon.